 1 = not connected to current priorities

-5 = directly aligned with a stated organizational or team goal
+5 = directly aligned with a stated organisational or team goal

-Calculate the average of the three scores.
-Ideas scoring 3.5 or above move to the next stage.
+Average the three scores.
+Ideas scoring 3.5 or higher advance to the next stage.
 Ideas below 2.5 are declined.
-Ideas between 2.5 and 3.5 go to the Interesting pile for a second look.
+Ideas between 2.5 and 3.5 go into the Interesting pile for a second look.

 This model is fast and consistent.
-It does not account for nuance, which is a feature when you are doing initial evaluation and a limitation when you are making final decisions.
+It does not account for nuance, which is an advantage when doing initial evaluation and a limitation when making final decisions.
 Use it to sort, not to decide.

 Model B: The Weighted Criteria Matrix

-Best for: strategic innovation programs, higher-stakes evaluation, situations where leadership wants to see documented decision-making.
+Best for: strategic innovation programs, higher-stakes evaluation, situations where leadership wants documented decision-making.

-Step 1: Before you look at a single idea, your review team agrees on 4 to 6 evaluation criteria.
+Step 1: Before looking at a single idea, your review team agrees on 4 to 6 evaluation criteria.
 These should reflect what actually matters for this specific campaign, not generic innovation criteria.
-Examples: cost reduction potential, implementation speed, cross-departmental applicability, risk level (score inverted, higher score for lower risk), customer impact, alignment with annual priorities.
+Examples: cost reduction potential, implementation speed, cross-functional applicability, risk level (inverted score, higher score for lower risk), customer impact, alignment with this year's priorities.

-Step 2: Your team assigns a weight to each criterion, expressed as a percentage that adds up to 100.
+Step 2: Your team assigns a weight to each criterion, expressed as a percentage summing to 100.
 This is the step most people skip, and it is the most important one.
-Deciding that implementation speed is worth 30% of the total score and cost reduction is worth 20% forces your team to be explicit about what actually drives decisions.
+Deciding that implementation speed is worth 30% of the total score and cost reduction is worth 20% forces your team to be explicit about what is actually driving decisions.
 That conversation is more valuable than the scoring itself.

-Step 3: Each reviewer scores every idea on a 1 to 5 scale for each criterion.
-Multiply each score by the criterion weight and sum the results for a weighted total out of 5.
+Step 3: Each reviewer scores each idea on a scale of 1 to 5 for each criterion.
+Multiply each score by the criterion's weight and sum the results for a weighted total out of 5.

 Step 4: Rank ideas by weighted total.
-Ideas in the top third move to the next stage.
-The rest get the standard triage treatment.
+Ideas in the top third advance to the next stage.
+The rest receive the standard triage treatment.

 This model takes longer to set up but produces more defensible, consistent results.
-It is particularly useful when you need to explain your decisions to people who were not in the room.
+It is especially useful when you need to explain your decisions to people who were not in the room.

-Best for: teams who prefer visual thinking, want a discussion-based evaluation session, or need to quickly communicate prioritization decisions to a wider audience.
+Best for: teams that prefer visual thinking, want a discussion-based evaluation session, or need to quickly communicate prioritisation decisions to a broader audience.

-Draw a simple 2x2 grid.
+Draw a simple 2x2 matrix.
 The horizontal axis runs from Low Effort on the left to High Effort on the right.
 The vertical axis runs from Low Impact at the bottom to High Impact at the top.
-Place each idea as a dot somewhere on the grid based on the team's collective assessment.
+Place each idea as a dot somewhere in the matrix based on the team's collective assessment.

-What each quadrant actually means, and what to do with ideas that land there:
+What each quadrant actually means, and what you do with ideas that land there:

-Low Impact, Low Effort (bottom left): Do these opportunistically.
+Low Impact, Low Effort (lower left): Do these opportunistically.
 These will not move the needle much, but they are easy.
 If someone is motivated to implement one of these, let them.
 Small wins build momentum.
-Just do not prioritize them over the high-impact ideas.
+Just do not prioritise them over high-impact ideas.

-Low Impact, High Effort (bottom right): Decline these with honesty.
+Low Impact, High Effort (lower right): Decline these honestly.
 These cost more than they are worth.
-Be direct with submitters: the idea addresses a real issue, but the investment required does not match the return we expect.
-That is a legitimate reason to decline, and submitters will respect it.
+Be direct with contributors: the idea addresses a real issue, but the investment required does not match the return we expect.
+That is a legitimate reason to decline, and contributors will respect it.

 A Note on Consistency

-Whichever model you use, apply it consistently to every idea in the same evaluation cycle.
-Switching models mid-review, or applying stricter criteria to ideas from certain departments, undermines the credibility of the whole process.
-If your criteria change, acknowledge it and start the evaluation again.
+Regardless of which model you use, apply it consistently to every idea in the same evaluation cycle.
+Switching models mid-review, or applying stricter criteria to ideas from certain departments, undermines the credibility of the entire process.
+If your criteria change, acknowledge it and restart the evaluation.